 It can take time for test results to come through, sometimes a couple of weeks.
 Usually, the scan is examined by a specialist in radiology or nuclear medicine and a report is typed up.
 The report is then sent to your specialist, who gives the results to you.

 Understandably, waiting for results can make you anxious.
-If your doctor needed the results urgently, it would have been noted on the scan request form and the results will be ready quickly.
+If your doctor needs the results urgently, they make a note of this on the scan request form and the results will be ready sooner.
 Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if they are back.
+If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary or specialist nurse to check if they are back.